 How long will you hold my transcript if I ask for it to be held for pick-up?

 We will hold transcripts for pick-up at the front desk of our office at 1350 Massachusetts Avenue, Suite 450 for 90 days.
 After 90 days you will need to submit a new order.

 What if I need to include a document with my transcript?

-You can digitally scan and upload an electronic copy of any form you need to have included with your transcript, through the National Student Clearinghouse.
+You can digitally scan and upload an electronic copy of any form you need to have included with your transcript, through the Credentials Inc ordering form.
 As part of your transcript order, you will need to enter your LSAC or AMCAS account number.

 Can I order a transcript if I never received my degree?

 Any student of Harvard College or the Graduate School of Arts & Sciences who has satisfied their financial obligation to the University may order a transcript of their academic record.

 Can I order a transcript if there is a financial hold on my record?